akash-2303/InfoCensor/README.md

 test_censor_phone_numbers
 def test_censor_phone_numbers():
     """
-    Test case for the censor_phone_numbers function.

     This test case checks if the censor_phone_numbers function correctly censors phone numbers in a given text.

+    It compares the censored text and the count of censored phone numbers with the expected values.
     The text contains multiple phone numbers in different formats, including with and without parentheses, dashes, and country codes.

-    The expected output is a string where all phone numbers are replaced with a series of '#' characters.
+    The expected output is a string where all phone numbers are replaced with a series of '\u2588' characters and it checks if the count matches. .

     Example:
     Input: